OlekOlaisen/marketplace-norway/README.md

 ```
 - Browse various market listings.
 - Explore job opportunities.
-- Search for properties based on type (Shared housing, Apartments, Houses, Cabins) and sort them by price.
+- Check off properties based on type (Shared housing, Apartments, Houses, Cabins) and sort them by price.
 - Post new ads to the marketplace (not currently working).
-New ads are added through sanity studio.
+New ads are added through Sanity.
 - Manage a list of favorite listings.
 ```